jyrkioraskari/IFCtoLBD/README.md

 ### March 14, 2024

 Just in case you have a path problem in a MacBook when writing Python:
+-- It is recommended yo use absolute path names for the Java library files (macOS).
+You can use a text editor Search&Replace to fix there ysour configuration at the line of code: jpype.startJVM(classpath = ['...<the JAR files in your configuration>']).

-A short example code can be found [here](https://github.com/jyrkioraskari/IFCtoLBD/blob/master/IFCtoLBD_Python/IFCtoLBD_RDFLibTurtle.py).
+A short example code of relative names can be found [here](https://github.com/jyrkioraskari/IFCtoLBD/blob/master/IFCtoLBD_Python/IFCtoLBD_RDFLibTurtle.py).

 ### March 11, 2024